Dhruv9544/NumberMind_Replit/replit.md

 Then restart the application.
 All user data, game stats, and leaderboards will persist in PostgreSQL!

+### How DatabaseStorage Works
+The DatabaseStorage class implements the full IStorage interface with Drizzle ORM operations:
+- **User management**: Create, verify, and retrieve users with encrypted passwords
+- **Game sessions**: Create, update, and track all game states
+- **Game moves**: Store and retrieve all player guesses with feedback
+- **User statistics**: Track wins, streaks, fastest times across all games
+- **Friend system**: Manage friend requests and accepted connections
+- **Achievements**: Award and track player achievements
+- **Leaderboard**: Real-time rank tracking based on win rate and performance metrics

 ### Verification
 After enabling PostgreSQL, you can verify by:
 1. Creating a user account
-2. Logging out and back in - data should persist
+2. Logging out and back in - data should persist in PostgreSQL
 3. Checking the database directly to see user records
+4. Playing a game - all moves and stats will be stored

 # External Dependencies